 First off, it’s important to note the difference between coverage for a dog and liability coverage for the acts of a dog.

-Homeowner’s insurance policies will not cover injury or sickness for a family pet.
+Simply put, homeowner’s insurance policies will not cover injury or sickness for a family pet.
 You would have to obtain pet insurance if you want to cover Fido’s own health.

 Of course, this will depend on the specifics of your policy, the company who insures you, and depending on where you live, the type of dog you own.